-This option is for individuals who are interested in pursuing graduate coursework without earning a degree.
+This option is for individuals who have successfully completed a Bachelor's degree from a regionally-accredited institution and are interested in pursuing undergraduate or graduate coursework without earning a degree.
 Individuals may pursue this option for their own personal or academic development.
 There is no limit to the number of credit hours a student may take while pursuing Non-Degree Study.

-If Non-Degree students wish to matriculate in a degree program, they must do so prior to completion of 12 credits.
+If Non-Degree students wish to matriculate in a graduate degree program, they must do so prior to completion of 12 graduate credits.
 They must make an appointment with an advisor and submit any additional application materials as outlined on page 11 to be considered for acceptance.
 All credits earned prior to matriculation may apply to a degree program in accordance to the seven-year rule provided the course(s) taken fulfill program requirements.